apoc64/WackyWidgetsRails/README.md

 To run the tests, run:
 `rspec`
-Note: Currently, there is a deprecation warning in the test target related to autoloading constants.
-This does not affect the development or production environments.

 Currently, users are only created from the command line.
 To enter the Rails console, run:
 `rails c`

-From the Rails console, create a user with this syntax:
+From the Rails console, create a user with this syntax(this may be used on the Heroku deployment):

 `User.create(email: 'hello@example.com', password: 'Hello123!', name: 'Olleh')`